liquidctl/liquidctl/docs/asetek-690lc.md

 ## Device monitoring

-The device can report the fan and pump speed, as well as the liquid temperature.
+Similarly to other AIOs, the cooler can report fan and pump speeds as well as the liquid temperature.

 ```
 # liquidctl status